fredgibbs/fredgibbs.github.io/courses/digital-futures-of-history/schedule.md

 This syllabus is a living document and changes frequently, depending on what's going on in the course, though the general workload will remain more or less as indicated.
 If you print it out, you'll need to keep your paper version up to date with the online version.

 ### How do they read?
 One of our goals is to think critically about how digital interfaces to historical interpretation changes the way we think about the past.
-This also includes examining the form of the readings, particularly how the different layouts and typography and writing style affects the way we interact with them.
-You should come to class prepared to discuss both form and content.
+This also includes examining the forms of the readings, particularly how the different layouts, typography, and writing style affects the way we interact with them.
+Please come to class prepared to discuss both form _and_ content.

 ## 1: Course Introduction